Current COVID-19 metrics

 This table shows the total reported COVID-19 cases, hospitalizations, and deaths in King County since the beginning of the COVID-19 pandemic.
 It also shows the current daily average number of COVID-19 cases, hospitalizations, and deaths over the past 7 days.
 To see trends of COVID-19 metrics throughout the pandemic, visit the COVID-19 trends page.

 Public Health – Seattle & King County participates in the Centers for Disease Control and Prevention’s (CDC) National Wastewater Surveillance System (NWSS).
 Wastewater samples from 3 treatment facilities in King County are submitted twice weekly to be tested for SARS-CoV-2, the virus that causes COVID-19.
 CDC standardizes, interprets, and presents the data.
-To explore the data and learn more about wastewater surveillance, visit COVID-19: Wastewater Surveillance.
+To explore the data and learn more about wastewater surveillance, visit the CDC’s COVID-19: Wastewater Surveillance webpage and the Washington State Department of Health COVID-19 Wastewater Surveillance webpage.

 This map shows the average 7-day rate of COVID-19 hospitalizations or reported cases in each region of King County over the past 28 days.
 Use the button below to switch between showing COVID-19 hospitalizations and reported cases.
 Hover your cursor or tap a region to see more details.
 To see trends of COVID-19 metrics according to King County geography, visit the COVID-19 trends page.